 - Formula: Net profit / Equity

-- Explanation: A high ROE indicates that the company is using shareholder funds efficiently to generate profits.
+- Explanation: A high ROE indicates that the company is using shareholders' funds efficiently to generate profits.

 Return on assets:

-- Definition: Indicates the efficiency of the company in using its assets to generate profits.
+- Definition: Indicates how efficiently a company uses its assets to generate profits.

 - Formula: Net Profit / Total Assets